Day 1: Winnipeg, Manitoba

 Day 8: Churchill / Winnipeg

-The morning is free to wander Churchill's main street, where several locally owned shops offer First Nations handicrafts from Inuit wall-hangings to caribou fur sculptures.
+The morning is free to wander Churchill's main street, where several locally owned shops offer First Nations handicrafts from Inuit-designed wall-hangings to caribou fur sculptures.
 We then transfer to the airport for our return flight to Winnipeg.
 This evening, we gather for a farewell dinner, reveling in the memories we've made over the past week.